alexjungaalto/masterthesis/README.md

 - Try to do a first draft of the manuscript (or key parts) quick and dirty.
 There will be most likely several follow-up iterations during which you can fill in the gaps and polish the text.

-- It might be more efficient to not write the thesis in a linear fashion.
-Indeed, it might be more efficient to start from the Results or Conclusion and then work backwards all the way to the Abstract and Introduction.
+- It might be a good idea to write the thesis in a non-linear fashion.
+Indeed, it might be more efficient to start from the final Chapter (e.g., "Discussion" or "Conclusion") and then work backwards all the way to the Abstract and Introduction.

 - Try to make good use of references using `\ref{}` and `\eqref{}` LaTex commands to connect different parts of the thesis.
 In general, I like to see a strong connectivity between different parts of the thesis